curv3d/curv/ideas/Packages.md

 Files, Trees, Packages and Lib are 4 proposed mechanisms for Curv source files to reference external resources.

 Curv needs a package manager.
-We can define the concept of a package as an encapsulated module composed of a number of files, and then focus on mechanisms for referencing external packages.
+We can define a package as an encapsulated module composed of a number of files, and then focus on mechanisms for referencing external packages.

 These features support modular programming in Curv, wherein a large system is partitioned into encapsulated modules.
 One conventional property of a module is